EDACS: History

-In April 2009 Harris Corporation (NYSE:HRS), an international communications and information technology company, acquired the Tyco Electronics Wireless Systems business (formerly known as M/A-COM).

 Software

 Software for system managers and radio monitors alike has been developed outside of the vendor.
 ETrunker is a modification to the Trunker code to work on the EDACS control channel.
 Users of the software can monitor and log complete system activity.
 See the Trunker Site for more info.

-ProVoice
+Digital Voice Modes

+The first digital voice mode developed for EDACS was GE's Voice Guard, utilizing sub-band coding for its datastream at a rate of 9600 bps.
+Voice quality was not great, however, with it quickly being replaced by AEGIS.

+AEGIS was the second generation EDACS digital voice mode, made once again by GE, with Adaptive Multiband Encoding as its coding scheme.
+The voice quality was supposedly 10 times better than Voice Guard, but it was still not very great, especially compared to ProVoice.